Self Esteem and Self Confidence

 Respecting yourself is important and giving respect to others also as this helps to build you up psychologically and Spiritually.
 As your self respect builds up you will become more assertive and also more loving towards others.
 Self respect and assertiveness helps you build up healthy boundaries with people and helps you to know what is acceptable behaviour towards you.

 Seriously pursue God and your Spiritual self-esteem will grow.
 Submit your flesh, your Spiritual self is opposed to the flesh.
-God will give you what you need.

 2 Timothy 3v1-7 1.This know also, that in the last days perilous times shall come.
 2. For men (all humans) shall be lovers of their own selves, covetous, boasters, proud, blasphemers, disobedient to parents, unthankful, unholy, 3.
 Without natural affection, truce-breakers, false accussers, incontinent, fierce, despisers of those that are good, 4.
 Traitors, heady, high-minded, lovers of pleasures more than lovers of God; 5.Having a form of godliness, but denying the power thereof: from such turn away.
 6 For this sort are they which creep into houses, and lead captive silly women laden with sins, led away with divers(e) lusts, 7 Ever learning, and never able to come to the knowledge of the truth.

 2 Corinthians 12v9-10 And he said unto me, My grace is sufficient for thee : for my strength is made perfect in weakness.
 Most gladly therefore will I rather glory in my infirmities, that the power of Christ may rest upon me.
 10 Therefore I take pleasure in infirmities, in reproaches, in necessities, in persecutions, in distresses for Christ’s sake: for when I am weak then I am strong.